saksham2001/saksham2001.github.io/_projects/11_project.md

 > ##### NOTE
 >
-> The codebase for this project is not publically available because it this was part of a course at CMU.
-It can be made available upon request.
+> The codebase for this project is not publicly available because this was part of a CMU course.
+It can be shared upon request.
 {: .block-warning }

 ## Introduction

-As part of an embedded systems course at CMU, I built a real-time operating system (RTOS) entirely from scratch on the nRF52840 microcontroller using bare-metal C, without relying on any SDKs, libraries, or existing operating systems.
+As part of an embedded systems course at CMU, I built a real-time operating system (RTOS) from scratch on the nRF52840 microcontroller in bare-metal C—without relying on SDKs, libraries, or an existing OS.
 Starting from the reset handler and custom linker scripts, I implemented core OS functionality including device drivers, interrupt handling, privilege separation, context switching, and a preemptive, priority-based scheduler.
-This was one of the most fun and challenging projects I have worked on.
-I spent countless hours debugging and testing the OS, and I learned a lot about the intricacies of embedded systems.

 ## Hardware & Constraints
-This project was implemented on the Nordic nRF52840 (Arm Cortex-M4) using the Adafruit Feather nRF52840 development board.
-All code was written in bare-metal C and built/debugged using the Arm GNU toolchain (arm-none-eabi-gcc, arm-none-eabi-gdb) with a Black Magic Probe (BMP) serving as both the flashing and hardware debugging interface.
-In addition to on-chip peripherals (GPIO, timers, UART, SAADC, NVIC), the system interfaced with external hardware including an I²C ambient light (lux) sensor, an analog microphone module, and the Feather’s onboard WS2812 (NeoPixel) RGB LED, all driven through custom drivers without any SDK or libraries.
+This project targets the Nordic nRF52840 (Arm Cortex-M4) on the Adafruit Feather nRF52840.
+All code was written in bare-metal C and built/debugged using the Arm GNU toolchain (arm-none-eabi-gcc, arm-none-eabi-gdb) with a Black Magic Probe (BMP) for flashing and hardware debugging.
+In addition to on-chip peripherals (GPIO, timers, UART, SAADC, NVIC), the system interfaced with external hardware including an I²C ambient light (lux) sensor, an analog microphone module, and the Feather’s onboard WS2812 (NeoPixel) RGB LED—each driven via custom drivers without SDKs or libraries.

 ## Bootloader
-On reset, the nRF52840 follows the standard Cortex-M boot sequence, beginning execution from a vector table placed at address 0 in flash.
-I defined this vector table manually in startup.s, with the first entry providing the initial main stack pointer and the second entry pointing to Reset_Handler, followed by handlers for core exceptions (HardFault, SVC, PendSV, SysTick, MemoryFault, etc) and all nRF52840 external IRQs.
-The linker script explicitly places this .vector_table section at the start of flash, ensuring the CPU can locate it immediately after reset.
+On reset, the nRF52840 begins execution from a vector table at address 0 in flash.
+I defined this vector table manually in startup.s, with the first entry providing the initial main stack pointer and the second entry pointing to Reset_Handler, followed by handlers for core exceptions (HardFault, MemManage, BusFault, UsageFault, SVC, PendSV, SysTick) and all nRF52840 external IRQs.
+The linker script explicitly places this .vector_table section at the start of flash so the CPU can locate it immediately after reset.

-The Reset_Handler performs a minimal runtime bring-up before handing control to the kernel.
+The Reset_Handler performs minimal runtime bring-up before handing control to the kernel.
 It invokes an early setup routine (prep_for_reset) to configure system handler priorities and initialize RAM with a known pattern for debugging.
 It then clears the .bss section, copies initialized .data from flash into RAM using linker-defined symbols, and finally branches into kernel_main.
-At this point, all C runtime assumptions are satisfied, and the system transitions cleanly from bare-metal startup code into the RTOS kernel proper.

 ## Kernel MMIO & Device Drivers

-All peripherals in this RTOS are driven directly via **memory-mapped I/O (MMIO)**, following the nRF52840 task/event programming model and ARM Cortex-M architectural constraints.
-Each driver exposes a minimal, synchronous interface intended to be predictable, debuggable, and suitable for use both in early boot code and later multitasking contexts.
+All peripherals in this RTOS are driven directly via **memory-mapped I/O (MMIO)**, following the nRF52840 task/event model and Cortex-M constraints.
+Each driver exposes a minimal, synchronous interface suitable for both early boot and later multitasking contexts.

 ---